 I usually go to Terminal 21 since it offers free wifi access, which I needed badly for my online tasks.
 One of the best things about this mall is that each floor’s designs are based from key cities worldwide.
 Terminal 21 can best be compared to major airport terminals in the world where you can enjoy shopping and travelling to new destinations at the same time – in this case, it’s just a floor away.
 Each level is themed according to the country/city it represents.
 There’s Caribbean, Rome, Paris, Tokyo, London, Istanbul, San Francisco and Hollywood inspired themes and it’s all up to you to figure out which country (floor level) you enjoy shopping best.

-One day, when I got bored surfing the net at Pier 21, I decided to roam around the mall.
+One day, when I got bored surfing the net at Pier 21, the mall’s posh food court, I decided to roam around.
 I thought of checking out the public bathrooms to see if they matched the place it represents and I was not disappointed with what I saw.

 Ready to go toilet hopping worldwide?